SSWConsulting/SSW.Rules.Content/rules/methodology-daily-scrums/rule.md

 ![Figure: Call the Product Owner if you have an Impediment (aka Roadblock)](ProductOwnerTelephone.jpg)

-### Tip #12: Use a Daily Scrum calendar for the PO
+### Tip #12: Store Daily Scrums in the Teams team so the PO can easily access it

-Sometimes the Product Owner will have multiple Daily Scrums they are invited to.
-To avoid overwhelming their calendar, create a new shared calendar for all Daily Scrum appointments.
-Teams should invite the shared calendar to their Daily Scrum meetings.
-The PO - and other stakeholders - can view the shared calendar, and easily find and join Daily Scrums when they need to.
+Sometimes, the Product Owner will want to see the Daily Scrum for many teams.
+Adding them to every meeting would create lots of noise in their calendar.
+Instead, make the [Teams meetings easy to find](do-you-make-your-team-meetings-easy-to-find) so they can locate the Daily Scrum for any project via the Teams team.

 :::bad